How to add a feedback form to a static website without a backend.

 - secrets need to be stored securely;

-- need to handle retry delivery yourself;
+- you need to handle retry delivery yourself;

-- need to implement spam protection yourself;
+- you need to implement spam protection yourself;

-- need to maintain webhook/email/telegram logic yourself;
+- you need to maintain the logic for webhook/email/telegram yourself;

-- with multiple sites, code duplication begins.
+- when you have multiple sites, code duplication begins.

 Serverless is a good option for developers, but not always the best option for businesses, agencies, and teams that need to quickly launch many sites.